Denial of Kurds by Turkey: Kurdish "Turkishness"

 In March 2021, the Turkish Ministry of National Education released a schoolbook on the Kurdish-majority Diyarbakir Province that makes no mention of Kurds or the Kurdish language at all.
 It also claims that the language spoken in the city Diyarbakır is similar to the Turkish dialect spoken in Baku, Azerbaijan.
-In August 2021, authorities changed the name of a 17th-century mosque in Kilis from "Kurds' mosque" to "Turks' mosque" prompting criticism from the Kurdish community.

 On the discourse of Erdoğan in regards to Kurds, Mucahit Bilici writes that:

 There is a clear pattern in Erdoğan’s language and indeed in the approach of all Islamist interlocutors with the Kurds.
 The primary aim is to minimize and make invisible the Kurds’ Kurdishness by highlighting their Muslimness.
 The word “Kurd” itself is avoided and used only very strategically.
 It occurs most often as part of a laundry list of ethnicities—Laz, Çerkes, Georgian, Arab, Bosnian, Albanian—all specificity swamped by false diversity.
 The Kurds can gain legitimacy and prominence only as servants and defenders of Islam.
 Kurdish cities are re-presented as deeply religious domiciles.
 For example, the city of Urfa is always called “city of the prophets” and Diyarbakır “city of the companions (of Prophet Muhammad).”
 The purpose is to avoid treating anything Kurdish as purely Kurdish.